Noumena and Flone, in collaboration with Fab Lab Frosinone and GREEN FAB LAB, present DATA MATTER | environmental aerial robotics workshop.

-During the workshop, participants will have a first hand experience with aerial robotics, mapping and data visualization.
+During the workshop, you will have a first hand experience with aerial robotics, mapping, and data visualization.
 The course will focus on several different stages, generating a dynamic and innovative workflow.
-The main tool of the course will be Flone, a popular open-source drone developed in Spain and already presented in several international events and exhibitions, such as Fab10 and MakerFaire.
+The main tool of the course will be Flone, a popular open source drone developed in Spain and already presented in several international events and exhibitions, such as Fab10 and MakerFaire.

-Flone is a co-operative project which explores and envisions several applications and translate a basic drone into a multidisciplinary and professional tool.
-Flone has been already engaged to the field of art and technology, investigating social and professional practices, focusing on topography, energy performance certificates for buildings, environmental strategies of forestation, human rights and aerial photography.
+Flone is a co-operative project which explores and envisions several applications and translates a basic drone into a multidisciplinary and professional tool.
+Flone has already been engaged to the field of art and technology, investigating social and professional practices, focusing on topography, energy performance certificates for buildings, environmental strategies of forestation, human rights and aerial photography.

-During the workshop, participants will develop digital fabrication, electronics programming and data management skills.
-Starting from scratch, students will learn the whole assembly process of the drone, from laser cutting frame structure to the installation of motors and drivers, followed by coding the electronic boards and fly experience.
-You will be able to fly and control the drone by your android Smartphone with an application developed by Flone.
+During the workshop, you will develop digital fabrication, electronics programming, and data management skills.
+Starting from scratch, you will learn the whole assembly process of the drone, from laser cutting frame structure to the installation of motors and drivers, followed by coding the electronic boards and fly experience.
+You will be able to fly and control the drone by your Android Smartphone with an application developed by Flone.

-On site, along the Sacco river, students will use the drone and learn strategies of data recollection, terrain mapping via smart-phones, infrared camera and other environmental sensors installed on the drone.
+On site, along the Sacco river, you will use the drone and learn strategies of data recollection, terrain mapping via smartphones, an infrared camera, and other environmental sensors installed on the drone.

-The fee for the workshop include the ownership of the drone built during the event, once the course will be over.
+The workshop fee includes the ownership of the drone built during the event, once the course is over.